des2412/SpringAwsCloudIntToWord/README.md

 # Spring Cloud Function: SpringAwsCloudIntToWord using AWS Adapter

 ## Exposed Function as API Endpoint using AWS API Gateway
 `IntToWordConverter.java` is exposed as function to the AWS Request Handler using `SpringBootRequestHandler`.

-The response object is a String.
+`Response and request are JSON formatted.`

 `IntToWordRequest` models the request object.

-Response and request are JSON formatted.

 `InttoWordConverter parameterisation: RequestHandler<IntToWordRequest, String>`